turbopape/postagga/README.md

  (clojure.java.io/resource "postagga-tb-fr.edn")
 ;;...
 ```
+In ClojureScript, there is no such thing as a resource.
+To be able to
+ship your parsers, we created two namespaces defining the models for
+you to embed in your code.
+We shipped two light models, one for
+French and one for English, as for JavaScript, the artifacts size are
+a concern.
+You can use these models by requiring the two namespaces:

+- **en_fn_model**
+- **fr_tb_model**

+You can see a sample about how to work with these models exposed as
+vars under namespaces in the [Test File](https://github.com/turbopape/postagga/blob/master/test/postagga/core_test.cljc).
 # How does it work?

 To do its magic, **postagga** extracts the *phrase structure* of your input, and tries to find how do this structure compare to its many semantic rules and if it finds a match, where in this structure shall he extract meaningful information.